rweather/interprogram/doc/ref-preliminary.md

      (3)  MAXIMUM SUBSCRIPTS   A(3)
      (4)  COMPILE THE FOLLOWING INTERPROGRAM

-Extended INTERPROGRAM should drop the numbers:
+Extended INTERPROGRAM drops the numbers:

      TITLE  ALPHA = BETA - 27.394 + A(3).(X/Y)
      SYMBOLS FOR INTEGERS   J